formkit/docs-content/inputs/datepicker.md

 The datepicker’s calendar popup has four "panels":

-- `day` — Shows a traditional calendar view of a month which each day selectable.
+- `day` — Shows a traditional calendar view of a month with each day selectable.
 - `month` — Shows the 12 months of the year.
-- `year` — Shows a decade or years at a time.
+- `year` — Shows a decade of years at a time.
 - `time` — Shows the time of day.

 When a user opens the datepicker’s popup, they will be shown one or more of these panels.
 You can modify which panels are displayed to the user and the sequence those panels should be displayed in by providing a `sequence` prop.
 The default `sequence` value is `['day']` (which allows you to navigate to the `month` and `year` panels).

-For example, when selecting a birthday it is natural to first select the birth year, then the month, then the day.
-The `sequence` prop allows this behavior.
+For example, when selecting a birthday, it is natural to first select the birth year, then the month, then the day.
+The `sequence` prop allows this behavior:

 ::Example
 ---